BackofenLab/IntaRNA/README.md

-Note, *concatenation-based approaches* as implemented in UNAfold or RNAcofold can *only predict exterior-exterior context* combinations (see (a) in figure from above) and are thus not capable to investigate e.g. common loop-exterior or hairpin-hairpin interaction patterns that are depicted by (b) and (c) in the figure from above, respectively!
+Note, *concatenation-based approaches* as implemented in UNAfold or RNAcofold can *only predict exterior-exterior context* combinations (see (a) in figure from above) and are thus not capable to investigate e.g. common loop-exterior or kissing-hairpin-loop interaction patterns that are depicted by (b) and (c) in the figure from above, respectively!

 ![depiction of RNA-RNA interaction pattern](doc/figures/interaction-examples.svg)